WZPR

-WZPR (92.3 FM, "Z92.3") is a mainstream rock radio station licensed to Nags Head, North Carolina, serving the Outer Banks of North Carolina.
-The station is owned by Jonathan A. Mason, Sr., through licensee Jam Media Solutions, LLC.
+WZPR (92.3 FM) is a radio station licensed to Nags Head, North Carolina, serving the Outer Banks of North Carolina.
+The station is owned by East Carolina Radio, Inc.

 The original WZPR was a country station in Meadville, Pennsylvania at 100.3 FM.
-That station dropped the call letters when it became known as "Froggy" in early 2000.
+That station dropped the call sign when it became known as "Froggy" in early 2000.

 History

 WZPR began as a country music station in the 1990s as WNHW, at 92.5 FM.
 In 2000, the station became soft adult contemporary WYND "The Wind 92.3".

 In late 2002, Convergent Broadcasting, LLC purchased these two stations from OBX Broadcasting.
 Shortly after in early 2003, WYND moved back to 97.1 and 92.3 then became "Power 92.3" WZPR, which broadcast contemporary Top 40 hit songs.

 In April 2006, CapSan Media announced it had signed an Asset Purchase Agreement to purchase WZPR along with sister stations WYND-FM, WVOD, and WFMZ from Convergent Broadcasting, LLC.
 On July 6, 2006, CapSan Media completed the purchase of all four stations.